ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   parameter
   parameters
     A **model** is an algorithm which takes a input text and performs calculation with certain numbers.
-    That certain numbers are called **model parameters** and are adjusted by :term:`optimization` process.
+    That certain numbers are called **model parameters** and their values are adjusted by :term:`optimization` process.

     .. seealso::